bbauska/JS-Tips-JavaScript/README.md

 Adding or removing an event listener

 <pre>player.addEventListener(event:String, listener:String):Void</pre>

 Adds a listener function for the specified event.
 The Events section below identifies the different events that the player might fire.
 The listener is a string that specifies the function that will execute when the specified event fires.

 <pre>player.removeEventListener(event:String, listener:String):Void</pre>

 Removes a listener function for the specified event.
 The listener is a string that identifies the function that will no longer execute when the specified event fires.
 Accessing and modifying DOM nodes

 <pre>player.getIframe():Object</pre>

-This method returns the DOM node for the embedded <iframe>.
+This method returns the DOM node for the embedded &lt;iframe&gt;.

 <pre>player.destroy():Void</pre>

-Removes the <iframe> containing the player.
+Removes the &lt;iframe&gt; containing the player.

 Events
 The API fires events to notify your application of changes to the embedded player.
 As